-- Board members will receive their honoraria and expense payments after the completion of the meeting or training session. - For meetings or training scheduled for three days or more, board members can request to have expense payments given to them in advance.
+- Board members will receive their honoraria and expense payments after the completion of the meeting or training session or as otherwise directed by the Board. - For meetings or training scheduled for three days or more, board members can request to have expense payments given to them in advance.
 Honoraria will only be provided following completion of a meeting or training session.